tlswg/tls-record-limit/draft-ietf-tls-record-limit.md

 Allocating up to 18K of memory for ciphertext is beyond the capacity of some implementations.

-An Authentication Encryption with Additional Data (AEAD) ciphers (see
+An Authentication Encryption with Additional Data (AEAD) cipher (see
 {{?RFC5116}}) API requires that an entire record be present to decrypt and authenticate it.
 Similarly, other ciphers cannot produce authenticated data until the entire record is present.
-Thus, incremental processing of records minimally exposes endpoints to the risk of forged data.
+Incremental processing of records could expose endpoints to the risk of forged data.

 The `max_fragment_length` extension {{?RFC6066}} was designed to enable constrained clients to negotiate a lower record size.
 However,